marctrem/usbarmory-wiki-fork/Power-consumptions.md

-The following measures aim to provide an approximate USB armory power consumption.
+The following measures aim to provide an approximate USB armory power consumptions.

 The measures were performed using an Agilent U1242B multimeter.
 The values are in mA.